Military Knights of Windsor: History

 The Alms Knights of St. George's Chapel were constituted by King Edward III following the Battle of Crécy (1346), when many knights captured by the French were forced to liquidate their estates to raise ransom money in order to secure their release.
 At the original establishment of the Order of the Garter and its chapel at Windsor (1348), veteran warriors were called to "serve God continually in prayer".
 In the statutes of the College of St. George's, a community of twenty-six bedesmen, called Alms Knights or Poor Knights, were appointed.
-Their duties included attending four services per day and praying for the sovereign and the knights of the Order of the Garter and rooms.
+Their duties included attending four services per day and praying for the sovereign and the knights of the Order of the Garter.

-The Alms Knights were a chantry, a religious foundation organized to pray for its patron.
-Poor Knights were originally impoverished military veterans.
-They were required to pray daily for the Sovereign and Knights Companions of the Order of the Garter; in return, they received 12d per day and 40s per year, and were lodged in Windsor Castle.
+The Alms Knights were a chantry, a religious foundation organised to pray for its patron.
+Poor Knights were originally impoverished retired military officers.
+They were required to pray daily for the Sovereign and Knights Companions of the Order of the Garter; in return, they received 12 pennies per day and 40 shillings per year, and were lodged in Windsor Castle.
 Poverty was an important attribute of bedesmen, and indeed if any Poor Knight were to acquire assets with annual income of £20 or more, he would be removed from the college.

-King Henry VIII halved their number to thirteen, Elizabeth I re-founded the order in 1559.
+King Henry VIII halved their number to thirteen and Elizabeth I re-founded the order in 1559.
 At his restoration, King Charles II increased the number to eighteen.
 King William IV renamed them the Military Knights of Windsor in 1833.

-Today, the Military Knights, who are no longer necessarily poor, but are still military pensioners, participate in the Order's processions, escorting the Knights and Ladies of the Garter, and attend the daily services in St. George's Chapel.
+Today, the Military Knights, who are no longer necessarily poor but are still retired military officers, participate in the Order's processions, escorting the Knights and Ladies of the Garter and attending the daily services in St. George's Chapel.
 They are not members of the Order itself, nor are they automatically a knight of any chivalric order.

 Governor

 The office of Governor of the Military Knights of Windsor is part of the Royal Household of the Sovereign of the United Kingdom, and dates from the mid-sixteenth century.
-From 1905 it has been controlled by the Constable of Windsor Castle, having formerly been responsible to the Dean of Windsor.
+Since 1905, the role has been controlled by the Constable of Windsor Castle, having formerly been responsible to the Dean of Windsor.
 Since 1906 the Governor has always been a senior retired officer.